mikrono/tModLoaderWiki_kr_ko/Wall.md

 ```
 Here is the comparison between this example and WallID.Cog, which has a similar texture, note how rare the WallFrameNumber 0 is:
 ![]( https://i.imgur.com/9Irak3p.png)

+## Don't use for Game Logic
+Make sure not to use wall framing for game logic, only visuals.
+Wall framing is not synced and each player sees their own pattern of wall framing.